turbot/powerpipe-docs/docs/run/dashboard.md

 # Powerpipe Dashboards

-Powerpipe **dashboards** provide rich visualizations of Powerpipe data.
+Powerpipe **dashboards** provide rich visualizations of data.
 Dashboards are [written in simple HCL](/docs/powerpipe-hcl/dashboard), and packaged in [mods](/docs/build/).
 It is simple to [create your own](/docs/build/writing-dashboards), but there are also hundreds of dashboards available on the [Powerpipe Hub](https://hub.powerpipe.io).

 You can start the dashboard server and view dashboards with the [powerpipe server](/docs/reference/cli/server) command.
 Dashboards must be packaged in a mod, and Powerpipe [looks for dashboards in the current directory](/docs/run/index#mod-location) by default.